mohamdshibl/Wazefa/README.md

 # wazefa

-A new Flutter project.
+My new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project provides every employer with specialized recruitment consultants to passionately help through out the full hiring journey until the perfect candidate is hired

 A few resources to get you started if this is your first Flutter project: